ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 #### Control flow and staircasing

 Inevitably we will need to face the outside world, and types afford us many tools for combating bad input.
-In imperative languages, it's common to throw exceptions for bad data and subsequently catch them somewhere else higher up in the program.
+In imperative languages, it's common to ignore certain kinds of troublesome input and instead throw exceptions when things go awry.
 This is a pattern that is convenient to write, but complicates the flow of our programs.
 There is an added mental overhead in having to know which exceptions may be thrown and where they may or may not be caught.

-Often we can obviate the need for exceptions by returning values that indicate some error condition instead.
+Often we can obviate the need for exceptions by returning values that indicate some failure condition instead.
 The problem here is that if you have many values that work this way, you can end up with long, complicated code blocks.
 Let's look at an example in python where any of the arguments may be a legitimate value or *None*: